 ADAPT fully endorses these views.
 Our corporate vision is to enable a more capable and productive Australia for now and the future.
 ADAPT events, research and advisory services equip the executives leading our nation’s organisations with the knowledge and competencies they need.

 Many of Australia’s CIOs recognise the challenges we face.
-ADAPT’s recent CIO Edge survey showed business priorities closely aligned with the CSIRO report’s recommendations.
+Surveyed executives at ADAPT’s recent CIO Edge conference indicated business priorities closely aligned with the CSIRO report’s recommendations.
 The top two priorities are investing for better business outcomes and improving operational effectiveness.
 Note also the high rating given to Corporate Social Responsibility.

 The CSIRO report is the most comprehensive analysis we have seen on the choices Australia faces.
 More importantly, it shows what we need to do to fulfil our potential.
 There is still time to change, but having delivered events for eight years and offered clear direction, ADAPT still sees too much risk aversion and complacency at the highest levels.